Abhay-coding/HealthRisk-Predictor/README.md

 ## 📊 Results & Model Comparison

 ### 🔍 Evaluation Metric
-**Recall** was selected as the primary evaluation metric, as correctly identifying individuals at higher health risk is more important than minimizing false positives in a healthcare context.
+**Recall** was chosen as the primary evaluation metric, as correctly identifying individuals at higher health risk is more critical in a healthcare context than minimizing false positives.

 ### 📈 Model Performance (Recall)